HKNain/12_Basic_Projects/README.md

 # 12 Basic Projects

 Welcome to the **12 Basic Projects Repository**!
-This README outlines the journey of completing one unique project each fortnight for an entire year.
+This README outlines the journey of completing one unique project every month for an entire year.
 The goal is to explore diverse domains, enhance skills, and build a robust portfolio.

 ---